 The responsible party would likely have to compensate you for any injuries suffered because of their negligent actions, including:

-The team at Boohoff Law is committed to helping clients recover compensation for injuries suffered because of the negligent actions of another party.
+The team of Seattle bus accident lawyers at Boohoff Law is committed to helping clients recover compensation for injuries suffered because of the negligent actions of another party.
 Contact the firm today for a free consultation.

 Bus accidents are complicated matters from a legal standpoint.